vmware-archive/code-stream-cli/README.md

 ### Build from source
 1) Clone the respository
 2) Download the repository
-3) Run `go install cs-cli` from the respository root
+3) Build the cs-cli binary using `go build -o cs-cli`

 ## Configuration